 While this seems like an acceptable offer (a little bit above the planned budget), you need to keep in mind the following limitations:

 - For this price, it has only one module of 8GB DDR4 RAM speed 2666 Mhz,

 - Certain graphics cards will also require a power supply upgrade if you plan to upgrade your PC.
 To boost this power supply can be pretty expensive and complicated.

 Ok, you can say here’s a best-prebuilt gaming pc under $ 700, and you don’t seek further, but let’s take a closer look.

 Prebuilt vs. Your PC gaming build

-The advantage of a prebuilt PC is that you get everything assembled and set up, including a decent USB keyboard and mouse on offer.
-If you don’t need more, you can be pleased for several years.
+The advantage of a prebuilt PC is getting everything assembled and set up, including a decent USB keyboard and mouse on offer.
+You can be pleased for several years if you don’t need more.
 Gamers will enjoy games with medium or low detail up to 1080p, depending on the game title.

 Those looking for more have complete freedom to assemble their computer for a little more money, which has a lot of space for future upgrades.
 There will be no problem whether it’s a better processor (CPU), another HDD, SSD, more RAM, or a discrete graphics card.
 A power supply unit (PSU) will suffice for most demanding tasks.